dude1121/obsidian-vault/01 - Notes/CEC s.28.md

 ## 1)
 > For a feeder supplying motor branch circuits only, the ratings or settings of the feeder overcurrent device shall not exceed the calculated value of the overcurrent devices permitted by Rule [[CEC s.28#28-200 Branch circuit overcurrent protection|28-200]] for the motor that is permitted the highest rated overcurrent devices of any motor supplied by the feeder, plus the sum of the full load current ratings of all other motors that will be in operation at the same time.
 ## 2)
-> Where a feeder supplies a group of motors, two or more of which are required to start simultaneously, and the feeder overcurrent devices as calculated in accordance with Subrule 1) are not sufficient to allow the motors to start, the rating or setting of the feeder overcurrent devices shall be permitted to be increased as necessary, to a maximum that does not exceed the rating permitting for a single motor having a full load current rating not less than the sum of the full load current ratings of all other motors that will be in operation at the same time, provided that this value does not exceed 300% of the ampacity of the feeder conductors.
+> Where a feeder supplies a group of motors, two or more of which are required to start simultaneously, and the feeder overcurrent devices as calculated in accordance with Subrule 1) are not sufficient to allow the motors to start, the rating or setting of the feeder overcurrent devices shall be permitted to be increased as necessary, to a maximum that does not exceed the rating permitting for a single motor having a full load current rating not less than the sum of the full load current ratings of all other motors that will be in operation at the same time, provided that this value does not exceed $300\%$ of the ampacity of the feeder conductors.
 ## 3)
 > Where a feeder supplies one or more motor branch circuits together with other loads, the overcurrent protection required shall be determined by calculating the overcurrent protection required for the motor circuits and adding to this value the requirements of the other loads supplied by the feeder.

 Similar to [[CEC s.28#1)|here]], the overcurrent protection is first found by determining the motor circuit overcurrent protection and then adding to it the requirements of the other loads.
 # 28-210 Instantaneous-trip circuit breakers
+> When used for branch circuit protection, instantaneous-trip circuit breakers shall be part of a combination motor starter or controller that also provides overload protection and
+> 		a) rated or adjusted, for an ac motor, to trip at not more than $1300\%$ of the motor full load current or at not more than $215\%$ of the motor locked rotor current, where given, except that ratings or settings for trip currents need not be less than $15\pu{ A}$; or
+		  b) rated or adjusted, for a dc motor rated at $50\pu{\! hp}$ or less, to trip at not more than $250\%$ of the motor full load current, or for a dc motor rated at more than $50\ \pu{ hp}$, to trip at not more than $200\%$ of the motor full load current.

 # 28-306 Rating or trip selection of overload devices
 ## 1)